AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 [](https://youtu.be/p7Ffz4e4tws?t=20 "Off")

-The \<Off\> button allows you to temporarily deactivate an attribute which has been stored in a cue, as if you'd never recorded it.
+The <Keys.HardKey>Off</Keys.HardKey> button allows you to temporarily deactivate an attribute which has been stored in a cue, as if you'd never recorded it.
 You can activate it again later.

 For example, suppose you recorded a cue which had fixtures at a certain